walkerever/qic/README.md

 By design, it tries to keep simple.
 There're a lot compromises.
 It's not intending to embed a full syntax/sementic engine.
 For complicated situation, other than introducing very long single line expression, please try code blocks where you can use any python syntax.

-This document is also available on github.io [QiC](https://laowangv5.github.io/qic/)
+This document is available with better format on github.io [QiC](https://laowangv5.github.io/qic/) where colorful text can be used for terminal output.

 [![watch a brief on youtube](https://n1.leonawang.com/share/images/qic_eg_2.png)](http://www.youtube.com/watch?v=NBARRnsKnbk)